aaronr93/MyGifs/README.md

 * Implement Settings for realtime debugging purposes
 * Show share menu on tap (configure action on tapping a gif in settings)
-* Browse and send gifs from iMessage with the iMessages Extension
 * Browse by Tags and Searches in Gfycat
 * View a user's public albums of gifs on Imgur
 * Save a Gfycat User Feed to a list of feeds